StatBiomed/FineST/README.rst

 Step0: HE image feature extraction (for *Visium*)
 -------------------------------------------------

-*Visium (v2)* measures about 5k spots across the entire tissue area.
+*Visium* measures about 5k spots across the entire tissue area.
 The diameter of each individual spot is roughly 55 micrometers (um), while the center-to-center distance between two adjacent spots is about 100 um.
 In order to capture the gene expression profile across the whole tissue ASSP,